e-johnstonn/BriefGPT/README.md

 4. Summarization - summarization is performed in two steps.
 First, each retrieved embedding is matched with its corresponding text chunk.
 Each chunk is passed to GPT-3.5 in an individual call to the API - these calls are made in parallel.
 Once we have accumulated a summary for each chunk, the summaries are passed to GPT-3.5 or GPT-4 for the final summary.
 5. Output - the summary is displayed on the page and saved as a text file.
 ![summary](https://i.imgur.com/sUcay6a.gif)

+Built using Langchain!
+This is project was made for fun, and is likely full of bugs.
+It is not fully optimized.
+Contributions or bug reports are welcomed!